vyants/yii2-daemon/README.md

     }
 }
 ```
-2. No one check watcher.
-Watcher must every time running.
-Add it to crontab:
+2. No one checks the Watcher.
+Watcher should run continuously.
+Add it to your crontab:
 ```
 * * * * * /path/to/yii/project/yiic watcher-daemon --demonize=1
 ```
 Watcher can't start twice, only one instance can work in the one moment.

-3. Well done.

 Usage
 -----